 The IRS may prepare “Substitute for Returns” based upon information received from the taxpayer’s employer and banks.
 In this situation, the IRS will impose civil penalties and interest.
 Willfully not filing a tax return could lead to a criminal prosecution as a misdemeanor with a one-year sentence in prison per tax year.
 Tax evasion is a felony punishable for up to five years in prison.

 Taxpayers with unfiled returns, unreported income, or overstated deductions are in a sensitive or “eggshell” situation because those may be considered badges of fraud which could lead to a civil investigation or a criminal prosecution.
-In these cases, it is important for someone in Washington DC to have legal representation from a local unfiled tax obligation lawyer.
+In these cases, it is important for someone in Washington DC to have legal representation from a local unfiled tax returns lawyer.
 Attorney-client privilege prevents the government from compelling either the attorney or the client from disclosing confidential communications related to legal advice.
 Accountant-client privilege does not apply to criminal cases, nor does the privilege exist with independent tax return preparers.
 Thus, an accountant could be forced to testify about everything said by the taxpayer.

 Reach Out to a Washington DC Unfiled Tax Returns Attorney Today

 Not filing an income tax return or any other kind of tax return should not be taken lightly.
 Whether this action was because of a mistake or because you believed you would be unable to pay the amount in full, you could still fulfill your obligation in such a way that does not place a financial burden on you.

 A Washington DC unfiled tax returns lawyer could arrange a fair repayment schedule (such as an installment agreement or offer in compromise) for those with a large tax amount (usually on incomes over $100,000) due after they file.
 Contact an attorney today to learn more about how to file back taxes.